wlonk/arcadia/rules/index.md

 You can petition behavior: apology, support, etc., but not feelings (i.e. you cannot petition "love me").

-Aces are low, face cards are ranked, low to high, Jack, Queen, King.
+Aces are low, face cards are ranked, low to high, page, knight, queen, king.

 Each party gets one card just for showing up, and if the party to act first has [leverage](#leverage) on the other party, the first party gets an additional card.

+> #### Leverage
+> {: .no_toc}
+>
+> Leverage is just what it sounds like: a compelling reason for the other
+> character to do what you want.
+You will know when a character has leverage
+> over another, but good rules of thumb: differences in class, shared family
+> bonds, shared secrets, and threats of physical force are all common sources
+> of leverage.

 Each party takes turns putting down a card.
 The first card may be any card you wish.
 The next party may then do one of the following: